grafana/tempo/docs/sources/tempo/operations/best-practices.md

 ## Tracing versus profiling

 Tracing provides an overview of tasks performed by an operation or set of work.
-Profiling provides a code-level view of the minutiae of what was going on.
+Profiling provides a code-level view of what was going on.
 Generally, tracing is done at a much higher level specific to one transaction, and profiling is sampled over time, aggregated over many transactions.

 The superpower of tracing is seeing how a thing in one program invoked another program.